getml/getml-relbench/README.md

     * Effective use of getML: Demonstrate a good understanding of getML data models and how to tune them for optimal performance.
     * Performance: Aim to outperform at least one of the existing [RelBench baselines](#pick-a-challenge).
     * Sound and reproducible code:  Well-structured, modern and commented code that others can easily understand and execute.
+- **What you should bring:**
+    * basic python skills
+    * scikit learn or similar datascience library experience
+    * time to get to know getML FastProp by using the [example notebooks](#get-started-with-getml-fastprop) and [user guide](https://getml.com/latest/user_guide/)
+- **Why are we doing this:**
+    * to build a user base and community
+    * gather valuable feedback from users

+Remember, everything is allowed, use all tools available, search engines, llms or asking us on [Discord](https://discord.gg/B4cC9uZHdx).

 Ready to take on the challenge?
 Choose a task and start building your solution!